upspin/upspin/doc/server_setup.md

 ### Provision a server

-You can run an `upspinserver` on any server, including Linux, MacOS, Windows, and [more](https://golang.org/doc/install#requirements), as long as it has a publicly-accessible IP address and can run Go programs.
+You can run an `upspinserver` on any server, including Linux, macOS, Windows, and [more](https://golang.org/doc/install#requirements), as long as it has a publicly-accessible IP address and can run Go programs.

-> Note that Upspin has been mostly developed under Linux and MacOS.
+> Note that Upspin has been mostly developed under Linux and macOS.
 > You may encounter issues running it on other platforms.

 For a personal Upspin installation, a server with 1 CPU core, 2GB of memory,